-Fascinated by the “art and science” of cooking, he said that, at the most basic level, his life’s work as a chef is about “the pursuit of deliciousness.”
+Chef Nathan can get downright philosophical when discussing his passion for food.
+Forever fascinated by the “art and science” of cooking, he says that, at the most basic level, his life’s work as a chef is about “the pursuit of deliciousness.”

-As executive chef at Jimmy’s, Varney plans to blend New Orleans culinary styles, techniques and spices, with fresh, locally sourced ingredients and connections to create his own special version of New Hampshire-inspired cuisine.
-He will also work closely with the executive chefs at the Labrie family’s other two restaurants, The Atlantic Grill in Rye and the River House, perched overlooking the Piscataqua River in downtown Portsmouth.
+Today, Chef Nathan’s never-ending pursuit of deliciousness is keeping him as busy as ever.
+Here at Jimmy’s, he will also work closely with the executive chefs at the Labrie family’s other two restaurants, the Atlantic Grill in Rye and the River House, perched overlooking the Piscataqua River in downtown Portsmouth.

 Jimmy’s Food Blog